 An insolvency professional plays a very important role under the Code.
-He acts as an "interim resolution professional" and/or as a "resolution professional" in the corporate insolvency resolution process (specified in Part II of the Code which deals with corporate persons) as well as Part III of the Code (which deals with Insolvency Resolution and Bankruptcy for Individuals and Partnership Firms) for conducting the fresh start process or insolvency resolution process.
+He acts as an "interim resolution professional" and/or as a "resolution professional" in the corporate insolvency resolution process (specified in Part II of the Code which deals with corporate persons) as well as a "resolution professional" under Part III of the Code (which deals with insolvency resolution and Bankruptcy for individuals and Partnership Firms) for conducting the fresh start process or insolvency resolution process.

-An insolvency professional also acts as a liquidator in accordance with the provisions of Part II as well as a "bankruptcy trustee" for the estate of the bankrupt under section 125 in Part III of the Code.
+An insolvency professional also acts as a "liquidator" in accordance with the provisions of Part II as well as a "bankruptcy trustee" for the estate of the bankrupt under section 125 in Part III of the Code.

-Enrolment and Registration of insolvency professionals
+Enrolment and registration of insolvency professionals